To make a roasted leg of lamb, simply rub it with olive oil and spices, then cook it to medium-rare (135°F) in a 375°F oven.

 Instructions

-- In a small bowl, mix together the olive oil, salt, pepper, garlic powder, dried rosemary, and ground cumin.
+- Mix the olive oil, salt, pepper, garlic powder, dried rosemary, and ground cumin in a small bowl.

 - Rub the olive oil mixture all over the meat.
 Place the lamb, flat side down and fat cap up, in a rimmed roasting pan on a greased rack.
-Allow it to rest on the counter, at room temperature, for 1 hour.
+Allow it to rest on the counter at room temperature for one hour.

-- Insert a meat thermometer into the thickest part of the meat without allowing it to touch the bone.
-Set the thermometer to 135 degrees F (medium-rare).
-Roast the lamb for 15 minutes in the preheated 425-degree F oven.
+- Preheat the oven to 425°F. Insert an oven-safe meat thermometer into the thickest part of the lamb without allowing it to touch the bone.
+Set the thermometer to 135°F (medium-rare).
+Roast the lamb for 15 minutes in the preheated 425°F oven.

-- Lower the oven temperature to 375 degrees F and continue roasting until the thermometer alerts you that the meat has reached an internal temperature of 135 degrees F. This should take about 1 hour and 20 minutes (about 20 minutes per pound).
+- Lower the oven temperature to 375°F and continue roasting until the thermometer alerts you that the meat has reached an internal temperature of 135°F. This should take about 1 hour and 20 minutes (about 20 minutes per pound).

-- Remove the lamb from the oven, cover it loosely with foil, and allow it to rest for 20 minutes before carving.
+- Remove the lamb from the oven, cover it loosely with foil, and allow it to rest for 20 minutes before slicing and serving.

 Notes